--Sanitize grocery carts, especially if your child is sitting in one.
+-Sanitize grocery carts, with disinfectant wipes, especially if your child is sitting in one.
 Make sure the product you use kills viruses.
-Clorox and Lysol both make disinfecting wipes.

 -Barra recommends frequently wiping down your phone, or other commonly used personal electronic devices.
 Apple recommends using a lint-free cloth for its products, and to carefully clean with soapy water.
 This should be done at least once a day.

 -Talk to your kids about being mindful of where their hands are.
-Remind them to avoid touching their face, putting their hands in their mouth, and touching their eyes.
+Remind them to avoid touching their face, touching their masks, putting their hands in their mouth, and touching their eyes.

 -Wipe down, or wash with soap and water, other frequently handled items, such as toys.